dmarcotte/idea-handlebars/readme.md

 IDEA-Handlebars adds support for Handlebars templates (by default, files with the ".handlebars" extension) to IDEs based on the Intellij IDEA platform (IDEA, RubyMine, PhpStorm, and others).

+The key feature of this early version of the plugin is that it allows most of the power of the built-in IDEA HTML editing utilities to be used with Handlebars syntax inserted in the markup.
+Future versions will build out more Handlebars-specific utilites.

 ## Features
 * Configurable syntax highlighting for Handlebars code
+* Matched mustache pair highlighting
 * Full HTML highlighting, code-completion, inspections, formatting and commenting for the HTML content in your Handlebars templates

 ## Not yet implemented
+* Handlebars-specific syntax-error highlighting
 * Find usages, Go-to declaration, etc. for references
 * Support for Handlebars templates embedded in script tags in html files